 Eucharist means thanksgiving and refers to the words of Christ in Luke 22:19 before breaking and distributing the bread to His disciples.
 The Greek verb for giving thanks is εὐχαριστήσας (eucharistēsas).
 There is no doubt that thanksgiving should play a fundamental part as we celebrate the Lord’s Supper, thinking of the work of Christ and receiving the benefits thereof anew in a spiritual and close communion with our Savior.
 But unfortunately, this name is closely associated with the abominable sacrifice of the Mass, therefore, it is not used by Protestants.

-There are several things which are signified by the Lord’s Supper.
-The Lord’s Supper is not a dead ritual, but a sign and a token, which signifies and grants grace to those who already believe (see Means Of Grace below).
+There are several things that are signified by the Lord’s Supper.
+The Lord’s Supper is not a dead ritual, but a sign and a token, which signifies and grants grace to those who already believe (see Means of Grace below).
 Here are the things which the Lord’s Supper signifies.

 The Lord’s Death